weavenet/outliers/README.md

 # Outliers

-Outliers is a framework for verifying configuration of resources.
+A framework to detect misconfigurations (Outliers) in AWS resources.

 ## Overview

+To detect misconfigurations at scale, Outliers provides a framework based on the following pattern:

-* Applications and teams rely on multiple service providers (AWS, etc).
+* Applications rely on resources delivered from multiple providers (EC2, S3, etc).
-* Providers deliver like resources with complex configuration (EC2 Instances, S3 Buckets, etc).
-* Resource configuration can be verified (launched from given AMI, contain private objects, etc).
+* Resource configuration can be verified (Instance launched from given AMI, S3 bucket contains no public objects, etc).
+* Those not passing verifications, should be flagged for investigation.

+To target specific resources:

+* Outliers supports multiple account.
-* Resources can be targeted or excluded by their ID (Instance ID, Object Key, etc).
+* Resources can be targeted or excluded by their ID (EC2 Instance ID, S3 Object Key, etc).
 * Resources can be targeted or excluded by matching a filter (Instance has tag 'x' with value 'y').
-* Those not passing verifications, are flagged as Outliers.

 ## Requirements